-Lori was reminding the other warlocks that an ability that they had to create a Soulstone (SS) and apply it on other characters should be active at all times.
-A Soulstone allows whoever it is applied on to resurrect him or herself.
+Lori was reminding the other warlocks that one of their unique warlock abilities-to create a Soulstone (SS) and apply it on other characters-should be active at all times.
+A Soulstone allows whoever it is applied on to resurrect him or herself after dying.
 This was important to keep active on characters who could resurrect others ("rezzers").
 In this way, if the whole raid group died ("wiped"), our rezzers could come back to life and revive everyone else in the raid.